sergiofontes/lean-bem/README.md

 [BEM](https://en.bem.info/methodology/) (Block, Element, Modifier) is a component-based approach to web development.
 The idea is to divide the user interface into independent blocks, which are formed by elements and may have some modifiers.
 This modular approach makes for faster development and easier maintenance.

 **Lean BEM** is a cleaner and aesthetically improved modification of the former methodology *for CSS*.
 It proposes a less bloated way for writing CSS classes, without losing the modularity.
-Also, it brings back the concept of cascade by introducing [base blocks](#base-blocks) that forms the scaffold of every other *blocks* of the design system.

 So, in place of this:
 ```html
 <!-- Yandex's BEM — https://en.bem.info/methodology/ -->
 <button class="button button__primary button__primary_disabled button_big">…</button>

 <!-- Non-canonical BEM — http://getbem.com -->
 <button class="button button__primary button__primary--disabled button--big">…</button>
 ```